top of page

 2....
 Lobbying by off road vehicle recreation interests?

 Whatever the motivations, all are questionable.
-Otherwise the relevant offices would be communicating with all stakeholders and publicly.
+Otherwise the relevant offices would be communicating the underlying intent of earthworks and other developments with all stakeholders and publicly.

-Regardless of the underlying drivers this is an undisclosed development within TWWHA and be assured there will be an ulterior.
+Regardless of any intention this is an undisclosed development within TWWHA and be assured there will be an ulterior.
 Something Reeks!

 In any case, this is not in line with maintaining Outstanding Universal Value